Bernie059/asxData/README.md

 # asxData
-Data files for ASX research (not up to date)
+Data files for ASX research.
+These files are not up to date or maintained